-The portfolio consists of auto receivables in an amount equal to EGP 676,687,762 arising under car installment-sale contracts initially co-originated by Contact Auto Credit (CAC) (48% of the principal outstanding balance), Bavarian - Contact Car Trading (BCCT) (14%), Star Auto Credit (18%), Contact Egyptian International Motor Credit (CEIM) (16%) and Ezz El Arab-Contact Financial (ECF) (4%).
-The contracts have been written over the period between 13/1/2010 and 30/10/2014.
-The contracts are concluded with retail clients domiciled in Egypt to finance the purchase of brand new (83%) and used (17%) passenger vehicles.
+The portfolio consists of auto receivables in an amount equal to EGP 1,629,428,569 arising under car installment-sale contracts initially co-originated by Contact Auto Credit (CAC) (41% of the principal outstanding balance), Star Auto Credit (25%), Bavarian - Contact Car Trading (BCCT) (17%), Contact Egyptian International Motor Credit (CEIM) (14%), Ezz El Arab-Contact Financial (ECF) (2%) and Modern Finance (Modern) (1%).
+The contracts have been written over the period between 29/09/2015 and 29/08/2017, in addition to a single contract originated on 31/12/2012.
+The contracts are concluded with retail clients domiciled in Egypt to finance the purchase of brand new (77%) and used (23%) passenger vehicles.

-Similar to the previous four issues, the current securitization pool includes a portion of used cars sales installment contracts, under the Originator's recently launched used car program.
-The minimum downpayment is 20% or 30% depending on the car make.
+Similar to the previous seven issues, the current securitization pool includes a portion of used cars sales installment contracts, under the Originator's recently launched used car program.
+The minimum down payment is 20% or 30% depending on the car make.
 The used cars eligible for refinancing also have to meet certain criteria in terms of mileage (max.
 65,000-85,000km) and maximum age at the date of application (3-5 years) and by the end of the contract date (7-9 years).
 The maximum available tenor is still 60 months, provided that the car does not exceed the maximum age by the end of the contract date.
-The current portfolio also includes a small part (0.3% of total principal outstanding) of staff car finance contracts, which allow for only 15% minimum downpayment.
+The current portfolio also includes a small part (1% of total principal outstanding) of staff car finance contracts, both used and new, which allow for only 15% minimum down payment for regular employees and 0% down payment for managers.

-The maximum original maturity of the all contracts in the securitization pool is 60 months and the weighted average original maturity is 47 months.
-The weighted average remaining term to maturity is 44 months.
-It is worth noting that with an average seasoning of 3 months, this portfolio is relatively less seasoned than the previous transactions, whose average seasoning was 6 months.
-The majority of the portfolio, or approximately 97%, has been originated during the last 6 months.
+The maximum original maturity of all contracts in the securitization pool is 60 months and the weighted average original maturity is 47 months.
+The weighted average remaining term to maturity is 39 months.
+It is worth noting that with an average seasoning of 8 months, this portfolio is reasonably seasoned.
+Approximately half of the portfolio has been originated over the last 6 months, whereas around 30% of the portfolio is more than 1 year old.

-The number of contracts included in the portfolio is 4,860.
-The largest obligor in the pool accounts for only 0.15% of the total portfolio amount, given the company's single obligor limit of maximum 3 contracts and EGP 900,000 of principal outstanding for Mercedes or BMW, and EGP 750,000 for any other car make.
-The single obligor exposure is calculated on a consolidated basis for Contact Auto Credit and its subsidiaries.
+The number of contracts included in the portfolio is 5,475.
+The largest obligor in the pool accounts for only 0.11% of the total portfolio amount, given the company's single obligor limit of maximum 3 contracts and EGP 1,250,000 of principal outstanding for Mercedes or BMW, and EGP 750,000 for any other car make.
+The single obligor exposure is calculated on a consolidated basis across Contact Auto Credit and all of its subsidiaries.

-The portfolio is well diversified in terms of car make including a total of 40 different brands.
-The top 5 brands account for 58% of the total principal outstanding of the pool, the top 10 - for a total of 79%, whereas the remaining 21% consist of less popular brands with concentrations below 3%.
+The portfolio is well diversified in terms of car make including a total of 46 different brands.
+The top 5 brands account for 63.2% of the total principal outstanding of the pool, the top 10 - for a total of 83.7%, whereas the remaining 16.3% consist of less popular brands with concentrations below 2.5%.
 As different car brands exhibit different rates of depreciations, a diversified pool is more likely to experience stable depreciation rate and successful recoveries on defaulted contracts, if any.
-It is also worth noting that luxury brands (for the purposes of this report MERIS has used EGP 250,000 as the cut-off point between luxury and non-luxury cars) account for approximately 44% of the total outstanding principal amount of the portfolio, which is an indication of the relatively high credit quality of the obligors.
+It is also worth noting that luxury brands (for the purposes of this report MERIS has used EGP 500,000 as the cut-off point between luxury and non-luxury cars) account for approximately 52% of the total outstanding principal amount of the portfolio, which is an indication of the relatively high credit quality of the obligors.